-Usually, as in~\cite{catclosure},~\cite{ghanim1993compact},~\cite{milićević2024directedvietorisripscomplexhomotopy}, ~\cite{probconv} and~\cite{ShokryYousif2011}, instead of a convergence on the vertex set of a graph, one defines a \emph{closure operator}.
-A closure operator is a function with properties analogous to the closure in a topological space, except for idempotence.
-Closure operators have been widely used in algebra and topology.
-However, their origins appear to trace back to foundational work in analysis, particularly by Moore and Riesz.
-Ultimately, these two approaches are the same, since the concepts of closure spaces and pretopological spaces, a particular class of convergence spaces, coincides, see~\cite{Cech1966}.
-Moreover, as showed in \cite{catclosure} and \cite{milićević2024directedvietorisripscomplexhomotopy}, the category of graphs is equivalent to a certain category of closure spaces.
-In our research, we have noticed that this type of convergence or closure operator in a graph has received little attention in the literature and it is often treated merely as an example, as far we know.
+In the literature, as in~\cite{catclosure,ghanim1993compact,milićević2024directedvietorisripscomplexhomotopy,probconv,ShokryYousif2011}, one typically defines a \emph{closure operator} on the vertex set of a graph rather than a convergence structure.
+These two approaches are ultimately equivalent, since the notion of closure spaces and pretopological spaces, a particular class of convergence spaces, coincide (see~\cite{Cech1966}).
+As shown in~\cite{BubenikMilicevic2024,catclosure}, the category of graphs is equivalent to the category of symmetric Alexandroff closure spaces.
+To the best of our knowledge, however, this closure operator associated with a graph has received relatively little attention in the literature and is often presented merely as an illustrative example.

 The paper is organized as follows.
-Section~\ref{sec1} reviews the basic concepts of convergence spaces and graphs.
-In Section~\ref{sec2}, we introduce the pretopological convergence on a graph and provide several characterizations of combinatorial properties in terms of convergence.
-Section~\ref{sec3} is devoted to characterizing connectedness and compactness in the graph as a convergence space and exploring some of its implications.
-Finally, we conclude with some remarks and directions for future works.
+In Section~\ref{sec1}, we review basic concepts of convergence spaces and graph theory.
+In Section~\ref{sec2}, we introduce the pretopological convergence in a graph and present several characterizations of combinatorial properties in convergence-theoretic properties.
+Section~\ref{sec3} is devoted to the characterization of connectedness and compactness in a graph viewed as a convergence space, as well as to the exploration of some related consequences.
+Finally, we conclude with remarks and directions for future work.